dawn-infra-labs/dawn-secure-transport/architecture/transport-architecture.md

 This document describes the architecture, interfaces, behaviors, and design principles of the six supported transports:

+- REALITY
+- uTLS
+- XTLS‑Vision
 - XHTTP
-- XTLS
-- Reality
 - VLESS
-- Hysteria2
-- Trojan
+- TUIC v5

 and the future‑oriented PQC‑ready extensions.